NCAR/ccpp-scm/scm/doc/TechGuide/chap_quick.rst

 Instructions for installing spack-stack can be found in the `spack-stack documentation <https://spack-stack.readthedocs.io/en/latest/>`__.
 Spack-stack is already installed and maintained on many HPC platforms, including NSF NCAR's Derecho, NOAA's Hera and Jet, and MSU's Orion and Hercules.

-Because these tools are typically the purview of system administrators to install and maintain, they are considered part of the basic system requirements.

 Compilers
 ^^^^^^^^^